jane-rahmat/Feelithm-client/README.md

 ---

 ### About This Repo

-`feelithm-client` — the React front‑end for Feelithm, the mood‑lifting emotional‑support web app.
+**`feelithm-client`** — The complete front-end and Firebase-powered backend of *Feelithm*, an intelligent mood-tracking and emotional wellness app that listens, reflects, and supports mental well-being.

 ---